SynthroLab peptide vialsPeptides50% off sitewideSynthroLab · Buy 1, Get 1 Free

 • Never shake — swirl gently until the powder dissolves completely

-• Your water volume determines your concentration, which determines how many units you draw per dose
+• Your water volume sets your concentration, which determines how many units you draw per dose

 • Label every vial with the date mixed and the concentration you used

-You've done the research, sourced your peptide, and now you're staring at this small glass vial wondering where to start.
-Reconstitution is genuinely the make-or-break step — mix it wrong and you might underdose yourself for weeks, or degrade the peptide entirely.
-This guide walks you through exactly how to do it, with tables for every common vial size so you're never guessing.
+You've done the research, sourced your peptide, and now you're staring at a small glass vial wondering where to start.
+Reconstitution is the make-or-break step — mix it wrong and you might underdose yourself for weeks, or degrade the peptide entirely.
+This guide covers how to mix retatrutide at every common vial size, with a full retatrutide mixing chart so you're never doing mental math mid-process.

 What You'll Need Before You Start